Pamela Chandler(1928-1993), Photographer

 Artist of 27 portraits

 Chandler was one of the leading studio portrait photographers of the 1950s and 1960s, specialising in literary and theatrical subjects.
-She had her first brush with celebrity working as an extra at various film studios including Pinewood, Denham and Elstree before spending a short apprenticeship at the Landseer Photographic Studio in the heart of the West End.
+She had her first brush with celebrity working as an extra at various film studios including Pinewood, Denham and Elstree, before a short apprenticeship at the Landseer Photographic Studio in the heart of the West End.
 This led to a partnership at her own premises in South Molton Street, Mayfair, before moving on to Beauchamp Place.
-Although known principally as a photographer of men and celebrated from her official photographs of Harold MacMillan taken in 1960 when she was only 31, this particular display focuses on four of her women subjects.
+She is celebrated for her official photographs of Harold MacMillan, taken in 1960 when she was only 31.

 Listen to a series of podcasts exploring the lives of pioneering women, past and present.

 William Eggleston was closely associated with the alternative music scene in Memphis.
 Revisit our 2016 exhibition and listen to a special playlist.

 Links to audio and transcripts of interviews with artists, sitters and historic recordings.